 We aim to shape assured, happy and resilient mathematicians who relish the challenge of maths.
 They become independent and reflective thinkers, whose skills not only liberate them in maths but also support them across the curriculum.

 Times Table Rock Stars is another program used to help children master learning multiplication and division facts.
-Through fun and challenging regular practice, children become more fluent and more accurate at recalling the facts to 12×12.
+Fun and challenging, through regular practice, children become more fluent and consequently, swifter and more accurate, at recalling the facts to 12×12.

 English is taught in half term units based around a key text, enabling the children to access quality literature across a range of different text types.
 Through these lessons the children will also have opportunities to develop their understanding of grammar and punctuation.
 In Key Stage 1 more than one text per half term may be used.